Fountain Plaza station

-Fountain Plaza (formerly Huron) is a Buffalo Metro Rail station located in the 500 block of Main Street between Huron and Chippewa Streets.
-Fountain Plaza serves the northern section of the Buffalo Downtown Central Business District and the Buffalo Theater District since the permanent closing of Theater station on February 18, 2013.
-Fountain Plaza is at the north end of the Free Fare Zone, where customers traveling north are required to have proof-of-payment.
+Fountain Plaza station (formerly Huron station) is a Buffalo Metro Rail station located in the 500 block of Main Street between Huron and Chippewa Streets.
+Fountain Plaza station serves the northern section of the Buffalo Downtown Central Business District and the Buffalo Theater District since the permanent closing of Theater station on February 18, 2013.
+Fountain Plaza station is at the north end of the Free Fare Zone, where customers traveling north are required to have proof-of-payment.